 Instrumental Music Education

-The companion website, available January 2011, includes over 120 pedagogy videos for wind, string, and percussion instruments, performed by professional players and teachers, over 50 rehearsal videos, rhythm flashcards, intonation software, and two additional chapters: "The Rehearsal Toolkit" and ''Job Search and Interview."
+The companion website contains over 120 pedagogy videos for wind, string, and percussion instruments performed by professional players and teachers, over 50 rehearsal videos, rhythm flashcards, and two additional chapters: "The Rehearsal Toolkit" and ''Job Search and Interview."
 It also includes over 50 tracks of acoustically pure drones and demonstration exercises for use in rehearsals, sectionals, and lessons.

 A new chapter on teaching beginning band and orchestra using sound-to-symbol pedagogies

 Expanded coverage for strings and orchestra, including a new chapter on teaching beginning strings

 A new chapter on conducting technique